paulinakulyte/paulinakulyte.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, I am a AI Research Scientist at [Absci](https://www.absci.com/) in New York, focusing on generative models for protein design.
+Hi, I am a ML Research Scientist at [Absci](https://www.absci.com/) in Switzerland, focusing on generative models for protein design.

 I hold a Master's degree in Advanced Computer Science from the [University of Cambridge](https://www.cst.cam.ac.uk/).
 For my Master's thesis, I worked on diffusion models for antibody design, advised by [Professor Pietro Liò](https://scholar.google.com/citations?user=4YhNJBEAAAAJ&hl=en) and [Professor José Miguel Hernández-Lobato](https://scholar.google.com/citations?user=BEBccCQAAAAJ&hl=en).
 Prior to my Master's, I was a Software Engineer at [Morgan Stanley](https://www.morganstanley.com/).